UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/inheritance_and_composition.md

 ### Composition

-You should hopefully have come across the term **composition** already - in the novice Software Carpentry, we use composition of functions to reduce code duplication.
+In the real world, when something is composed of something else, there exists a relationship where one thing is made up of other things.
-That time, we used a function which converted temperatures in Celsius to Kelvin as a **component** of another function which converted temperatures in Fahrenheit to Kelvin.
+In the same way, in object oriented programming, we can make classes which have components from other classes.

-In the same way, in object oriented programming, we can make things components of other things.
+This is known as **composition**.

-We often use composition where we can say 'x _has a_ y' - for example in our inflammation project, we might want to say that a doctor _has_ patients or that a patient _has_ observations.
+We often use composition in circumstances where we can say 'x _has a_ y' - for example in our inflammation project, we might want to say that a doctor _has_ patients or that a patient _has_ observations.

 In the case of our example, we're already saying that patients have observations, so we're already using composition here.
-We're currently implementing an observation as a dictionary with a known set of keys though, so maybe we should make an `Observation` class as well.
+We're currently implementing an observation as a dictionary with a known set of keys though, so we could make an `Observation` class as well.

 ```python
 # file: inflammation/models.py